-- 1. Log in to the system as the user that will be named as the SharePlex Administrator during this installation.
+- Log in to the system as the user that will be named as the SharePlex Administrator during this installation.
 This user will own the installation files and binaries. - 2.
 If sp_cop is running, shut it down.

 - 3. Copy the installation file to a temporary directory where you have write permissions. - 4.
 Grant executable permissions to the file. - #chmod 555installation_file - 5.
 Run the .tpm file.
-If installing SharePlex in a cluster, run the installer from the primary node (the one to which the shared disk is mounted) - # .linstallation_file - 6.
-Verify that the information shown on the first screen corresponds to the Oracle version and platform you are upgrading.

-7. You are prompted for the following:
+If installing SharePlex in a cluster, run the installer from the primary node (the one to which the shared disk is mounted) - # .linstallation file - 6.
+Verify that the information shown on the first screen corresponds to the Oracle version and platform you are upgrading. - 7.
+You are prompted for the following:

 Prompt Input Installation type Select < New Installation>.
-Product directory location (path) Enter the path to the SharePlex installation directory.
-If the specified directory does not exist, the installer creates it.
+Product directory Enter the path to the SharePlex installation directory. location (path) If the specified directory does not exist, the installer creates it.
 If the directory exists, it must be empty.
 The installer quits if the directory contains prior SharePlex installations or other files.
 In a cluster, install on the shared disk.
-For more information, see Installation and setup for Oracle cluster on page 31.
+For more information, see Installation and Setup for HA Cluster on page 90.
 Variable data directory location Specify an empty directory.
 The installer creates the specified directory if it does not exist.
 IMPORTANT!
 Do not install this directory into the SharePlex product directory.
 In a cluster, install the variable-data directory on the shared disk.
-For more information, see Installation and setup for Oracle cluster on page 31.
+For more information, see Installation and Setup for HA Cluster on page 90.
 SharePlex Admin group Enter the DBA-privileged group to which the SharePlex Administrator user belongs, which will own the SharePlex binaries.
 If the default group of the SharePlex Administrator is oinstall , select any option, and make certain this user is listed under oinstall in the etc/group file.
-For more information, see Installer checklist on page 15.
+For more information, see Installer checklist for Oracle on page 17.
 TCP/IP port for SharePlex Enter the port number to use for SharePlex TCP/IP communications.
-License key (do you have?)
-Press Enter to accept the default of Y (yes).
-If you do not have a license, enter no .
-For licensing on a cluster, see Installation and setup for Oracle cluster on page 31 At any point before you run SharePlex you can add the license key with the splex_add_key utility.
-For more information, see SharePlex license utilities on page 167.
-License key Enter the license key you received from Quest.
-Customer name Enter the SiteMessage text string provided by Quest with the license key.
+License key (do you Press Enter to accept the default of Y (yes).
+If you do not have a license, enter no . have?)
+For licensing on a cluster, see Installation and Setup for HA Cluster on page 90 At any point before you run SharePlex you can add the license key with the splex add_key utility.
+For more information, see the SharePlex License Utilities section in the SharePlex Reference Guide.
+Please specify platform for license key (select a number): Please select the appropriate number from the following list of platforms to install the license key: manibory.
+1) Oracle 2) File 3) JMS 4) Kafka 5) SQL Server 6) Postgres 7) MySQL 8) Snowflake 9) Event Hubs